Aarskog/Planning/README.md

 3. Choose solving method
 4. run *src/main.py*

-There are already some exapmles in the main file to use and look at if something is unclear.
+There are already some examples in the main file to use and look at if something is unclear.